fvpmtinoco/.NetSimpleAuctioneer/README.md

   - Feedback to Users: Once the bid is processed and inserted, the worker can notify the user whether their bid was successful or not (via callback, event, or polling).

 ### **Caching**
-Caching was not implemented due to time constraints, but it would be a logical approach at the search level, assuming filter fields are limited to predefined options (not free text search).
+Caching was not implemented due to time constraints, but it would be a logical approach in the search functionality, assuming filter fields are limited to predefined options (not free text search).
 In a distributed system, using a caching solution like Redis could be highly beneficial.
 Implementing caching would improve frequently requested search results, especially those with common filters.
-Incorporating cache expiration or invalidation strategies would ensure that the data remains reasonably fresh without causing excessive load on the database.
+Incorporating cache expiration or invalidation strategies would ensure that the data remains reasonably up to date without causing excessive load on the database.
 Proper cache invalidation mechanisms would be necessary to handle changes in the underlying data.
 In this API, where only adding vehicles is possible, invalidation would have to occur after adding a new vehicle and closing an auction.
 Fine grained cache invalidation could be considered in this scenario, depending on its complexity.

 ### **Contract validations**
 This API uses ASP.NET Core's built-in validation with Data Annotations.
 Considered the approach suitable for this project because it is a simple API with no complex validation rules.